wellimbharath/tycho-simulation/src/evm/Readme.md

 Simulate any on-chain transaction, overriding the world state if needed.

 The `SimulationEngine` leverages `revm` to simulate on-chain transactions, returning both transaction output and state changes caused by the transaction.
-I also supports overriding account balances and storage slots.
+It also supports overriding account balances and storage slots.

 To perform simulations, the engine requires access to the EVM state, provided by the `EngineDatabaseInterface` trait.
 Two